ThomDietrich/miflora-mqtt-daemon/README.md

 docker run -d --name miflora-mqtt-daemon -v .:/config miflora-mqtt-daemon
 ```

-The `/config` volume can be used to provide a directory on the host which contains the config.ini file (e.g. `/opt/config` in the above command).
+The `/config` volume can be used to provide a directory on the host which contains your `config.ini` file (e.g. the `.` in the above example could represent `/opt/miflora-mqtt-daemon`).
 You may need to tweak the network settings (e.g. `--network host`) for Docker depending on how your system is set up.

 ## Integration